AguaClara/aguaclara/.github/ISSUE_TEMPLATE/bug_report.md

 **What software are you using?**

-- Operating system: (Windows, macOS, Linux)
+- Operating system: (Windows 10, macOS X, etc.)
 - Python version: (3.7.0, etc.)
     - Open your command line and run `python -V`.
 - `aguaclara` version: (0.0.19, etc.)